FAC8/fac9-gitbook/week6/projects.md

   - I can click on a listed review to read it.
   - (optional extra) I can see a list of reviews by a particular user.

+ Focus on getting this functionality rather than making the frontend look good.
+Build your endpoints first.

 2. Less prescriptive: a review site for any kind of media.
 Same user stories.

 3. Least prescriptive: anything!